 4. Urban Garden Center

-1640 Park Avenue between 116th and 117th Streets in East Harlem, Manhattan
+1640 Park Avenue, East Harlem, Manhattan

 The Urban Garden Center is more of a gardening store than a plant shop, but if you’ve got the space for more complicated greenery, or just want to spend a few hours walking through a veritable garden, it’s a good spot to check out.
 The East Harlem mainstay has a fairly vast collection of plants, which can make it a tad intimidating for first-time plant parents.
 Thankfully, the store is staffed by knowledgeable gardening enthusiasts who are quick to point out which plants your cats won’t eat, plus they’ve got an entire install and design team that’ll landscape your space for you, should you have the room and the funds for it.

-5. Noble Plants
+5. Noble Planta

 This Flower District shop specializes in beautiful, healthy succulents and cacti that might even manage to survive my windowsill, along with trees and other greenery.
 Prices here are a little lower than they are at some of the city’s fancier shops, but the owners are no less helpful when it comes to getting tips (or full-on lessons) on plant care, plus they’ve got supplies available for purchase to help you keep your greenery alive.